eunomia-bpf/wasm-bpf/docs/build.md

-# build the runtime and examples
+# Build the runtime and examples

 We have two types of runtime examples: